cosmos/sdk-tutorials/academy/4-my-own-chain/wager-denom.md

 ## Live testing with a relayer

 With the checkers application ready to accommodate IBC-foreign tokens, you should run some tests locally with another blockchain's tokens without running a large-scale operation.
-Starport luckily has built in the [Typescript relayer](https://docs.starport.com/kb/relayer.html).
-If you look at the GUI Starport created in your checkers blockchain, you will see a _Relayers_ section on the left.
+Ignite CLI luckily has built in the [Typescript relayer](https://docs.ignite.com/kb/relayer.html).
+If you look at the GUI Ignite CLI created in your checkers blockchain, you will see a _Relayers_ section on the left.

 A relayer is a process that transfers IBC packets between two blockchains.
 It just so happens that here this process is **running in your browser** using the account you configured in your browser.
 The account is the same one you would use to play a game of checkers.
 Dub it `alice123@checkers`.